mahimdashora/Stock-market-prediction/README.md

- Access the weights of LSTM ,ARIMA models individually .
+ Access the weights of LSTM ,ARIMA models individually .\
- To use ARIMA model - Use command ''' loaded = ARIMAResults.load('arima_model.pkl') '''
+ To use ARIMA model - Use command ''' loaded = ARIMAResults.load('arima_model.pkl') '''\

- TO use LSTM model  - Use command ''' model = tf.keras.models.load_model('lstm_model.h5')'''
+ To use LSTM model  - Use command ''' model = tf.keras.models.load_model('lstm_model.h5')'''